melt-umn/ableC-lvars/README.md

 #### Creating Threshold Sets

 Once we have created one or more activation sets, we can use them to form a threshold set.
-Note that any two activation sets added to a threshold set must be incompatible-- i.e., the lub of any two elements from two different activation sets must be the top element of the lattice to ensure that only one activation set is matched by a given element (though an element may match multiple items in the same activation set).
 The syntax for adding to and initializing a threshold set is very similar to that for an activation set:

 ```c
 ThresholdSet<State*> * thresh = thresholdSet(lat);